odoo/documentation/content/administration/upgrade.rst

 .. note::
    You can request multiple test databases if you wish to test an upgrade more than once.

-In all cases, the process is the same:

-#.
-Exporting the database to a file
-#.
-Uploading the file to the upgrade server
-#.
-Running a series of :ref:`standard migration scripts <reference/upgrade/migration-scripts>` to
-   upgrade standard modules
-#.
-Downloading the upgraded database
-#.
-Importing the file into a database
-#. (*If applicable*) :ref:`Custom migration scripts <reference/upgrade/migration-scripts>`
-   developed by the maintainer of your custom modules are ran to upgrade them.

 .. _upgrade/upgrade_report: